michel-mle/cplexinstallation/README.md

 ```

-- For pip package manager
+* For pip package manager

 TBD

-4. Check the provided code is working
+1. Check the following provided code is working

 TBD

 **Done**